 Zetian sounds exotic.
 It was used by a female emperor of China in the year 624.
 The meaning of this lovely royal girl name is ‘day’.

-- Famous And Hot Baby Girl Names
+- Sensuous And Hot Baby Girl Names

 - Victorian Baby Names For Girls And Boys